fsenf/CTyPyTool/DevDoc/DevDoc.md

 # Cloud Typing Tool

-This Project aims to provide a number of tools that allow the application of machine learning frameworks for  cloud type determination from satelite data.
-It facilitates the extraction and preparation of data from NETCDF files containing satelite data, the training of classifiers on that data
+This Project aims to provide a number of tools that allow the application of machine learning frameworks for  cloud type determination from satellite data.
+It facilitates the extraction and preparation of data from NETCDF files containing satellite data, the training of classifiers on that data and

 ## Architecture

 ![](final_hd.png)

 ## Project Parameters

+A number of project parameters determine the way data is extracted from NETCDF files as well as how a classifier is trained.
+When a new cloud classifier project is created, setting files are created in the project folder and initialized with default values.
+Listed below are all project settings currently used by the tool, their default values, and a short explanation about their usage.

 ### From 'config.json'